william-horn/adventures-of-swindonia/public/lib/documentation/event-signal.md

 ## Disconnecting Events

 If you no longer need an event connection then you may disconnect it from the event instance by using the `disconnect` or `disconnectAll` methods.
-You can disconnect event connections by name, handler function, or by connection instance returned from the `connect` method.
+You can disconnect event connections by name, handler function, or by the connection instance returned from the `connect` method.

 The `disconnect` method takes up to three arguments; two of them are optional.
 Arguments listed in order: